mbacarella/courage_wolf_generator/README.md

  $ lein run
 ```

-Now save a copy of O Fortuna, the Apotheosis remix to o_fortuna.mp3,
+Next, save a copy of O Fortuna, the Apotheosis remix to o_fortuna.mp3,
 or alternatively something else that's 4:53 long.

 ```